sagems/pineapple_classification/README.md

 Winter 2024

-The following is contained in this GitHub:
+The following is contained in this repository:
--